The Best Free Workouts on the Nike Training Club App

 2. The Baseline Push

 For an intermediate-level workout, consider this 15-minute class, which includes a sequence of high-intensity bodyweight drills that help build agility, endurance and lower-body strength.
-If you're new to these types of workout and trying to include more strength training in your routine, practise some patience.
-It may take some repetition before it feels like a natural part of your workout programme.
+If you’re new to these types of workouts and trying to include more strength training in your routine, practice some patience.
+It may take some repetition before it feels like a natural part of your workout regimen.

-In other words, through repeated action, the patterns and connections in the brain can help reinforce a desired behaviour, ultimately helping form a habit.
+In other words, through repeated action, the patterns and connections in the brain can help reinforce a desired behavior, ultimately helping form a habit.

 3. Burpees, Bounds and Bridges

 For an advanced-level, high-intensity option, this 31-minute class will have your core feeling the burn.
-With star jumps, squats and side-plank leg lifts, the movements in this endurance workout are meant to help improve core stability, lower-body endurance, mobility and muscular endurance.
+With jumping jacks, squats and side-plank leg lifts, the movements in this endurance workout are meant to help improve core stability, lower-body endurance, mobility and muscular endurance.

 4. Vinyasa Yoga Flow